zhus-dika/math_modelling_compressor_unit/README.md

-# Mathematical modelling compressor unit
+# Modelling of the operation of a gas compressor station

 Source wolfram code for the paper "Modelling of compressor station operation to minimize fuel gas costs"